Rigidity of non-renormalizable Newton maps: Introduction

 In this article we consider the question of rigidity of rational maps in the context of the family of Newton maps.
-These maps are of the form where $p$ is a polynomial.
-They are well known because their iterations are used to find the roots of the polynomial $p$.
-Recently the dynamic of Newton maps has been studied a lot, see \cite{AR,BFJK, DLSS,DMRS,LMS1,LMS2,Roe,RWY,WYZ} etc.
+These maps are of the form where $p:\mb{C}\to\mb{C}$ is a polynomial.
+They are well known because their iterations are used to find roots of the polynomial $p$.
+Recently the dynamics of Newton maps has been studied a lot, see \cite{AR,BFJK, DLSS,DMRS,LMS1,LMS2,Roe,RWY,WYZ} etc.

-The question of rigidity, i.e., to know whether two maps are conformally conjugated (hence equivalent) when they are topologically conjugated or quasi-conformally equivalent (conjugated by a quasiconfromal homeomorphism), is natural and important since it "says" that understanding the behavior of orbits prescribes the map.
+The question of rigidity is to know whether two maps are conformally conjugated when they are topologically or quasiconformally conjugated.
+This problem is natural and important, since it ``says" that understanding the behavior of orbits prescribes the map.

-In the context of rational maps of degree $d$, it is stated as the NILF conjecture : \begin{conj}[(NILF)] The Julia set of a rational map does not support an invariant line field except it is a Latt$\grave{e}$s example. \end{conj} A rational map $f$ \emph{admits an invariant line field supported on its Julia set} $J(f)$ provided that there is a measurable Beltrami differential $\mu (z)\frac{d\bar{z}}{dz}$ with $|\mu|=1$ supported on a positive measure subset $E$ of $J(f)$ such that $f^{-1}E=E$ and $f^*\mu =\mu$.
+In the context of rational maps of degree $d\geq 2$, it is stated as the NILF Conjecture: \begin{conj}[NILF] The Julia set of a rational map does not support an invariant line field except it is a Latt$\grave{e}$s example. \end{conj} A rational map $f:\olC\to\olC$ admits an \emph{invariant line field supported on its Julia set} $\mc{J}_f$ provided that there is a measurable Beltrami differential $\mu (z)\frac{d\bar{z}}{dz}$ supported on a positive measure subset of $\mc{J}_f$ with $|\mu|=1$ and $f^*\mu=\mu$ a.e..

-The NILF Conjecture is central since it implies the density of hyperbolic maps in the space of all rational maps of degree $d$~(see \cite{McS}).
-The NILF Conjecture has been studied by many people, see \cite{GS,Hai,KS,Levin-vanStrien,McMbook,Sh08,Shen,Yoccoz}.
+The NILF Conjecture is central since it implies the density of hyperbolic maps in the space of all rational maps of degree $d$; see \cite{McS}.
+The NILF Conjecture has been studied by many people; see \cite{GS,Hai,KS,Levin-vanStrien,McMbook,Sh08,Shen,Yoccoz}.
 But it is still open even for quadratic polynomials.